Reporting OptionsSexual Harassment, Assault, and Violence Prevention

-You have the right to make a report to university police or campus security, local law enforcement, and/or state police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.
+You have the right to make a report to ESF University Police security, local law enforcement, and/or State police, or choose not to report; to report the incident to the College; to be protected by the College from retaliation for reporting an incident; and to receive assistance and resources from the College.

 In accordance with the Students’ Bill of Rights, reporting individuals shall have the right to pursue more than one of the options below at the same time, or to choose not to participate in any of the options below:

-1) To disclose confidentially the incident to one of the following College officials, who by law maintain confidentiality, and can assist in obtaining services:
+To disclose confidentially the incident to one of the following College officials, who by law maintain confidentiality and can assist in obtaining services:

 - Syracuse University Hendricks Chapel, 315-470-2901